By Grace Park

-Pit bulls have become one of the most ubiquitous dog in the United States.
+Pit Bulls have become one of the most ubiquitous dogs in the United States.
 It’s estimated that there are at least three million Pit Bulls in the United States, and account for 5-10% of the overall dog population.
-Sadly, Pit bulls also make up roughly 30-50% of the dog shelter population, but are only the third most popular dogs to be adopted.
+Sadly, Pit bulls also make up roughly 30-50% of the dog shelter population but are only the third most popular dogs to be adopted.

 To give a loving fur-ever home to one of the millions of Pit Bulls currently being cared for at a dog shelter, visit the Animal Shelter Directory to find one in your area.

 To get your daily fix of cute Pit Bull pics, be sure to check out our pals at Pit Bulls of Instagram!

 5 Ways to Help Your Boarding Client Conquer Separation Anxiety